 This upsurge in interest attracted the attention of the Victorian scientific mind and ghosts became a subject for proper enquiry.
 The first national organisation to conduct scholarly research was the Society of Psychical Research founded in 1882.
 Since then, despite thousands of studies, no credible scientific evidence for ghosts has been found.
 Most investigators have concluded that apparitions are caused by a range of non-supernatural phenomenon.

 Our final Revenant Rule is that you can sometimes date a Torquay ghost by what it does.
-They change over time.
+And they change over time.
 A general rule is that up to the eighteenth century ghosts weren’t strangers – if you saw a ghost you would recognise them.
-Till the twentieth century ghosts were benign and even useful –for example, if you ever see a ghost dwarf near Chudleigh Knighton follow him to a stash of hidden gold.
+Till the twentieth century ghosts were benign and even useful.
+For example, if you ever see a ghost dwarf near Chudleigh Knighton follow him to a stash of hidden gold.
 It was only in the early twentieth century that the friendly local ghost became hostile.
 Violent times can arouse aggressive entities and it was during the Great War that Torquay embraced the poltergeist.
-In 1917 the Spiritualist Violet Tweedale investigated the Warberries’ ‘Castel-a-Mare’, which had reputedly been haunted for fifty years.
+In 1917 the Spiritualist Violet Tweedale (pictured above) investigated the Warberries’ ‘Castel-a-Mare’ (pictured below), which had reputedly been haunted for fifty years.
 One of Violet’s investigators was quickly possessed and had to be exorcised.
 A few years later, the writer Beverley Nichols also visited – something “black, silent and man-shaped rushed from the room and knocked him to the floor.”

 So that’s the story of the evolution of the Torquay ghost.
 They change as we change and so they tell us something about ourselves.
 Whether they exist or not is up to you to decide…